Adnovac/file-manager/README.md

-# file-manager
+# File-manager
-Total-commander-like file manager (WPF)
+Total-commander-like file manager (WPF).
+One of my first projects, created in 2018.

 # Features
 + Entering subdirectories and parent directories